by Dr. C.D. Buckner M.D. & C.H. Weaver M.D. updated 4/2022

 Getting a second opinion is an important part of becoming educated about a cancer diagnosis and treatment options, and all cancer patients should consider seeing at least one additional expert after an initial diagnosis.
 Getting a second opinion will also give you the opportunity to find a physician you are comfortable with—someone you respect and who you believe is paying attention to your needs.

 Advances in cancer care are currently occurring at an unprecedented rate due to advances in genomics and technology and the development of precision targeted therapies.
-In 2015 alone there were 32 new drug approvals by the US Food and Drug Administration for the treatment of cancer.
+In one year alone there were 32 new drug approvals by the US Food and Drug Administration for the treatment of cancer.
 Advances in surgery through the use of robotics and the delivery of radiation using newer technology that more precisely targets the cancer and spares normal tissues are occurring on an ongoing basis, and doctors are increasingly using available therapies in new ways to stimulate the immune system to fight cancer.

 If you are facing a cancer diagnosis, you need to know which therapy will give you the best chance of a cure and will prolong your life with the fewest side effects.
 Getting a second opinion will help you understand the treatment options and help you make an informed decision.